Konstantin8105/GoFeaGUI/North.md

 - Zoom by window
 - Hand

+North toolbal.
+Cursor option:
+- Simple cursor
+- Smart cursor

 North toolbar.
-Create elements:
+Create elements only for Preproccessor tab:
 - New point
 - New beam
 - New plate
 - Mirror elements
 - Copy array
 - Copy by circle

-North toolbal.
-Cursor option:
-- Simple cursor
-- Smart cursor